-- + E-mail.
-A user on a vulnerable host opens an infected e-mail attachment; Nimda looks for e-mail addresses on the host and then sends copies of itself to those addresses. - + Windows shares.
-Nimda scans hosts for unsecured Windows file shares; it can then use NetBIOS as a transport mechanism to infect files on that host in the hopes that a user will run an infected file, which will activate Nimda on that host. - + Web servers.
-Nimda scans Web servers, looking for known vulnerabilities in Microsoft IIS.
-If it finds a vulnerable server, it attempts to transfer a copy of itself to the server and infect it and its files. - + Web clients.
-If a vulnerable Web client visits a Web server that has been infected by Nimda, the client's workstation will become infected.
+- Email.
+When a user on a vulnerable host opened an infected email attachment, Nimda exploited a vulnerability in the Web browser used to display HTML-based email.
+After infecting the host, Nimda looked for email addresses on the host and then sent copies of itself to those addresses. - Windows Shares.
+Nimda scanned hosts for unsecured Windows file shares; it then used NetBIOS as a transport mechanism to infect files on that host.
+If a user ran an infected file, this would activate Nimda on that host. - Web Servers.
+Nimda scanned Web servers, looking for known vulnerabilities in Microsoft Internet Information Services (IIS).
+If it found a vulnerable server, it attempted to transfer a copy of itself to the server and to infect the server and its files. - Web Clients.
+If a vulnerable Web client visited a Web server that had been infected by Nimda, the client's workstation would become infected.

-In addition to using these methods, blended attacks may spread through other services, such as instant messaging and peer-to-peer file sharing.
-People tend to refer to most instances of blended attacks as worms.
-Although most people refer to Nimda as a worm, technically it has virus, worm, and mobile code characteristics.
+In addition to using the methods described above, blended attacks can spread through such services as instant messaging and peer-to-peer file sharing.
+Many instances of blended attacks, like Nimda, are incorrectly referred to as worms because they have some worm characteristics.
+In fact, Nimda has characteristics of viruses, worms, and malicious mobile code.